nebaughman/pick/README.md

 ## How?

-Kindly refer to the unit test for an example.
+Kindly refer to the unit tests for examples.

 ## Why?